What We Do Medical, Dental, and Ophthalmic Care

 To help fill this healthcare gap, our many volunteers fill the void by making trips from all over the country and serving on short-term medical teams throughout the year, ensuring continuity of care.
 These doctors and nurses provide medical care for all who come, and they dispense the life-savings medicines needed.

 CHHF Medical Care Clinics

 The area served by CHHF clinics stretches along the Caribbean Mosquito Coast and inland to nearby mountains.
 This includes the village of Limón, 23 hamlets, and a rural area encompassing 633.4 square kilometers.
-In 2014 CHHF began serving an additional 16 hamlets in the Chapagua area near Trujillo, with a population of about 6,000.
+In 2014 CHHF began serving an additional 16 hamlets in the Chapagua area near Trujillo, with about 6,000.
 Because three clinic facilities are not enough, volunteer teams travel to distant villages and set up clinics in schools or churches.

 Dental Care Dental Care in Honduras

 We Provide Much-Needed Dental Care Where None Is Readily Available